rewonc/pastalog/pastalog/README.md

 ## POST endpoint

-If you want to use pastalog from a non-python setup, you can just send POST requests to the Pastalog server and everything will work the same.
+If you want to use pastalog from a non-python setup (like Torch), you can just send POST requests to the Pastalog server and everything will work the same.
 The data should be json and encoded like so:

 `{"modelName":"model1","pointType":"validLoss", "pointValue": 2.5, "globalStep": 1}`